RocketChat/docs-old/contributing/google-summer-of-code-2020/README.md

 For ideas, check out our growing [list of ideas](#project-ideas) for some inspiration.

-Come meet our global community of 350+ mentors and students for GSoC 2019 and get some real-time help on next steps, please visit our 24 x 7 community server channel:
+Come meet our global community of potential mentors and students for GSoC 2020 and get some real-time help on next steps, please visit our 24 x 7 community server channel:

 <https://open.rocket.chat/channel/gsoc2020>